XVR Star Ceilings - Create the Ultimate Star Ceiling

 United States Customers

-Limited stock of my XVR-625 stars are currently available to be ordered from and fulfilled by Amazon at USD$87.00 and free shipping within the United States.
+XVR-625 stars are currently in stock however the Amazon ship date will vary depending on the zip code of your order.
+Star kits are USD$87.00 and fulfilled by Amazon with free shipping within the United States.
 You can click on the Amazon logo to go direct to the listing or copy the link and paste into any browser.

 Since 2004 I started creating adult realistic glow in the dark stars and many of you especially in the United States will know my brand which is the XVR star ceiling.
 I ended my best star kit the XVR-532 several years ago due to hardship in producing it and have now been able to recreate a sustainable better version using completely new art methods with the XVR-625 glowpatches.